Passenger ship: Measures of size

 Because of changes in historic measurement systems, it is difficult to make meaningful and accurate comparisons of ship sizes.
 Historically, gross register tonnage (GRT) was a measure of the internal volume of certain enclosed areas of a ship divided into "tons" equivalent to 100 ft3 of space.
-Gross tonnage (GT) is a comparatively new measure, adopted in 1982 to replace GRT.
+Gross tonnage (GT) is a comparatively new measurement, adopted in 1982 to replace GRT.
 It is calculated based on "the moulded volume of all enclosed spaces of the ship", and is used to determine things such as a ship's manning regulations, safety rules, registration fees, and port dues.
 It is produced by a mathematical formula, and does not distinguish between mechanical and passenger spaces, and thus is not directly comparable to historic GRT measurements.
 Displacement, a measure of mass, is not commonly used for passenger vessels.
 While a high displacement can indicate better sea keeping abilities, gross tonnage is promoted as the most important measure of size for passenger vessels, as the ratio of gross tonnage per passenger – the Passenger/Space Ratio – gives a sense of the spaciousness of a ship, an important consideration in cruise liners where the onboard amenities are of high importance.

 Historically, a ship's GRT and displacement were somewhat similar in number.
 For example, Titanic, put in service in 1912, had a GRT of 46,328 and a displacement reported at over 52,000 tons.
 Similarly, Cunard Line's mid-1930s and RMS Queen Elizabeth were of approximately 81,000 – 83,000 GRT and had displacements of over 80,000 tons.

 Today, due to changes in construction, engineering, function, architecture, and, crucially, measurement system – which measures functionally all of a ship's internal volume, not just part of it – modern passenger ships' GT values are much higher than their displacements.
 The Cunard Queens' current successor, the 148,528 GT Queen Mary 2, has been estimated to only displace approximately 76,000 tons.
 With the completion in 2009 of the first of the over 225,000 GT cruise ships, Oasis of the Seas, passenger ships' displacements rose to 100,000 tons, well less than half their GT.

 This new class is characteristic of an explosive growth in gross tonnage, which has more than doubled from the largest cruise ships of the late 1990s.
 This reflects the much lower relative weight of enclosed space in the comparatively light superstructure of a ship versus its heavily reinforced and machinery-laden hull space, as cruise ships have grown slab-sided vertically from their maximum beam to accommodate more passengers within a given hull size.